 - There are confusing names

-1. There are too many characters in a scene
+1. There are too many characters per scene

 You don’t want readers to flip (or click) to previous pages to find out who a character is.
 Too many characters can cause this problem.